1987 DONRUSS BASEBALL CARDS OPENING DAY

 The biggest draw of the 1987 Donruss Opening Day set was the distinctive borders and backgrounds used on each team’s section of cards.
 Donruss hired artist Ron Wilson to design colorful illustrations reflecting different aspects of each city or franchise.
 For example, the Chicago Cubs cards featured ivy-covered brick walls and wrought iron fences emulating Wrigley Field.
 The San Francisco Giants cards contained vibrant depictions of the Golden Gate Bridge and cable cars.
 Wilson’s artwork injected visual excitement across the entire checklist in a way that had never been done before in the cardboard culture.

-Read also: BASEBALL CARDS OLD
+Read also: VALUABLE BASEBALL CARDS FROM THE 80S ROOKIE

 In addition to the striking team-specific designs, Donruss chose a creative photography formula for the 1987 Opening Day set.
 Rather than stale posed headshots, most cards displayed action images of players in the midst of delivering a pitch, swinging a bat, or fielding a ball.
 Moreover, Donruss had photographers capture candid shots during spring training workouts to give cards a fresh “behind the scenes” flair.
 Notable examples included Darryl Strawberry of the New York Mets stretching in the outfield and Dennis Eckersley of the Boston Red Sox mid-windup on the mound.